 John, who was convinced that magnetic anomalies in the ground were mind-altering, at once began measuring the magnetic field at these spots, and at every single one was a magnetic anomaly, which the shaman, who had decorated these sites, had been able to detect by sheer physical sensitivity.

-The top of Bear Butte is flat, but only about a hundred metres long and ten metres wide.
+The top of Bear Butte is flat, but only about 100 m long and 10 m wide.
 Where the trail ended were two dead, festooned trees, framing a stunning panorama of the plains to the north at the edge of a 300-metre cliff.
 Right here was the most powerful magnetic anomaly John had ever measured.

 At various places on the top, he found five magnetic anomalies, four of which had been marked by a ring of stones around the spot.
 The strongest one was marked very differently, with a complex set of colored flags, marking out four corners, with strings of knotted cloth connecting them, while tiny ‘flagpoles’ and Y-shaped vertical sticks held a horizontal stick.
 The poles and sticks were willow, which does not grow on top of the butte.